 - The Mint is 12” tall and is comprised of 3 layers.

-- The Mint’s cover is also soft, but it has more of a knitted design.
+- The Mint’s cover is also soft, but it has more of a knitted design and contains antimicrobial protection.

 - The first layer is also 3” of Adaptive Foam with graphite and cooling gel.